hoangvanphi2004/Filter/README.md

 ![Filter_screenshot_30 08 2024](https://github.com/user-attachments/assets/84b844f3-0667-4379-8593-39a3930d5d43)

 ## Credit
-- Many thank to <a href="https://www.youtube.com/watch?v=dK-KxuPi768">this</a> video series for teaching me alot about opencv and delaunay triangulatiton
+- Many thanks to <a href="https://www.youtube.com/watch?v=dK-KxuPi768">this</a> video series for teaching me alot about opencv and delaunay triangulatiton
-- Thank to <a href="https://abel.math.harvard.edu/archive/116_fall_03/handouts/kalman.pdf">this</a> paper which help me alot in understanding Kalman Filter
+- Thanks to <a href="https://abel.math.harvard.edu/archive/116_fall_03/handouts/kalman.pdf">this</a> paper which helped me alot in understanding Kalman Filter
-- Thank to Nguyen Dang Huynh and Le Vu Minh for helping me in the project
+- Thanks to Nguyen Dang Huynh and Le Vu Minh for helping me in the project
-- And also, to the person who bring me here, the one I respect the most, <a href="https://github.com/PAD2003"> Phan Anh Duc </a>
+- And also, to the person who brought me here, the one I respect the most, <a href="https://github.com/PAD2003"> Phan Anh Duc </a>

 ## Contact
 If you have any idea or find any mistake in the project, please tell me via: